simonebrin/readme-generator/README.md

 You need to install the following dependencies: Inquirer

 # Usage
-Clone this repo, run "npm i" and then run "node index.js"
+To use, clone this repo, run "npm i" and then run "node index.js"

 # License
 This application is covered under the following license: